1.3 21st Century Women STEM Innovators

 Women, whose work in philosophy, science, and politics has been neglected or marginalized in history textbooks and curriculum framework, made change-producing discoveries and advances during the Enlightenment and in every era since.
-However, still in today's digital age, the most well-known figures are men: Steve Jobs, Elon Musk, and Mark Zuckerberg.
+Still in today's digital age, the most well-known STEM figures are men, such as Steve Jobs, Elon Musk, and Mark Zuckerberg.

 Rarely do elementary, middle, or high school students learn about women like Margaret Hamilton who wrote the software for the 1969 Apollo Landing and invented the term "software engineer," Annie Easley, a Black rocket scientist whose work set the stage for space shuttle launches, Radia Perlman, the "mother of the Internet" who invented an algorithm for organizing and moving data, and many more women technology trailblazers.

-Nor do students learn about the long history of women trailblazers and change makers in math, science and technology fields.
-How many of the following women did you learn about in school?
+How many of the following women trailblazers and change makers in math, science, and technology fields did you learn about in school?

 - Emmy Noether, Mathematician and Physicist

-- Ada Lovelace, Mathematican and First Computer Programmer
+- Ada Lovelace, Mathematician and First Computer Programmer

 - Mary Anning, Fossil Finder and Paleontologist